1. Using Commands and Building Stuff¶

-Try to get it now and you should see a nicer error message echoed back to you.
-To see what this message string is in the future, you can use ‘examine.’
+Now try to get the box and you should see a more pertinent error message echoed back to you.
+To see what this message string is in the future, you can use ‘examine’.

-examine here/desc would return the raw description of your current room (including color codes), so that you can copy-and-paste to set its description to something else.
+examine here/desc would return the raw description of the current room (including color codes), so that you can copy-and-paste to set its description to something else.

-You create new Commands (or modify existing ones) in Python outside the game.
-We will get to that later, in the Commands tutorial.
+You create new Commands — or modify existing ones — in Python code outside the game.
+We explore doing so later in the Commands tutorial.

 1.5.
 Get a Personality¶

 Scripts are powerful out-of-character objects useful for many “under the hood” things.
 One of their optional abilities is to do things on a timer.
-To try out a first script, let’s put one on ourselves.
+To try out our first script, let’s apply one to ourselves.
 There is an example script in

 evennia/contrib/tutorials/bodyfunctions/bodyfunctions.py that is called

 BodyFunctions.
-To add this to us we will use the
+To add this to our self, we may use the

 script self = tutorials.bodyfunctions.BodyFunctions

-This string will tell Evennia to dig up the Python code at the place we indicate.
+The above string tells Evennia to dig up the Python code at the place we indicate.
 It already knows to look in the

 contrib/ folder, so we don’t have to give the full path.